Introduction to ArcGIS Places

 Note:

-In January 2025, Esri is incorporating Foursquare Open Source Places into the global ArcGIS Places data.
+In January 2025, Esri incorporated Foursquare Open Source Places into the global ArcGIS Places data.
 See Reference A below.
-As a result of this change to the source content, customers may notice some differences from previous versions when using this data in Esri products and services, such as the number of attributes available for a location, the number of regional place records returned, and an updated category code system.
+As a result of this change to the source content, you notice some differences from previous versions when using this data in Esri products and services, such as the number of attributes available for a location, the number of regional place records returned, and an updated category code system.
 See the Places category finder to locate updated category codes.

 Note: